imics-lab/tts-gan/README.md

-# tts-gan
+# TTS-GAN: A Transformer-based Time-Series Generative Adversarial Network

-TTS-GAN: A Transformer-based Time-Series Generative Adversarial Network
+This repository contains code from the paper "TTS-GAN: A Transformer-based Time-Series Generative Adversarial Network"